Disco Ball

 T-Squared Social

-Steps from Grand Central Terminal with access to multiple subway lines and Metro-North, T-Squared Social is Midtown's ultimate corporate team-building destination, offering duckpin bowling, golf simulators, darts, and NYC's largest TV screen across a sprawling multi-zone space.
-It's a polished yet playful pick for client entertainment, company parties, and group outings that need to impress without overthinking logistics.
+Steps from Grand Central Terminal with access to the 4, 5, 6, 7, and S trains, T-Squared Social is the ultimate Midtown choice for corporate team-building and group celebrations, offering duckpin bowling, golf simulators, darts, and NYC's largest TV screen across a sprawling multi-zone venue.
+Elevated food and beverage packages and custom branding opportunities make it as polished as it is entertaining.

 BarChef New York